astorfi/TensorFlow-World-Resources/docs/source/content/howtocode.rst

 Variables
 ----------

-Variables are supposed to hold the parameters and supercede by new values as the parameters are updated.
+Variables are supposed to hold the parameters and supersede by new values as the parameters are updated.
-Variables must be clearly set and initialezed.
+Variables must be clearly set and initialized.

 Written Resources